 “Folks who were gay — well into the 20th century — were enormously self-conscious about being discovered, and few of their papers remain,” Sarna said.

-Furthermore, the stated reason for Benjamin’s early dismissal from Yale was “ungentlemanly conduct,” a common euphemism for being gay in the 19th century.
+Furthermore, the stated reason for Benjamin’s early dismissal from Yale was “ungentlemanly conduct,” a common euphemism for being homosexual in the 19th century.
 Perhaps most tellingly, Benjamin’s wife lived in Paris for nearly five decades during their marriage.
 He visited her and their daughter once a year at most.

 Despite all this, there are two central reasons that Benjamin has never been cast in bronze and set atop a granite platform, and they have little to do with the biographical details of his life.
 One concerns the Southern Jewish community, and the other the motivations for building Confederate monuments in the first place.